envyst/Auto-Throughputs-Gaianet/README.md

 # for LINUX/MAC AMD64 and LINUX ARM64 / TERMUX / RASPBERRY PIE
 screen -S gaianet-throughputs-v2
 ./agt_*
+# you will be prompted to input thread count

 # Ctrl + A + D
 ```